dewaldr/ctron/README.md

 ## Software
 I used halherta's Mcp3008Spi class, with a minor bugfix, to interface to the MCP3008.
 The newer RasPi firmware has a reworked SPI kernel module that produced an 'Invalid argument' ioctl error.
 A simple memset to clear the SPI buffer before populating it fixes this issue.

+## ToDo
+ - Convert the Mcp3008 classes to use the wiringPi SPI library
+ - Create a Python version
+ - Integrate with Tornado-based GPIO controller